What to Bring and NOT to Bring

 - Bedding: sleeping bag or traditional bedding (sheets, pillow, blankets)

-- Clothing: plain everyday clothes. a sweater, raincoat or poncho, swimsuit, and an extra pair of shoes (Open-toe shoes or sandals shouldn't be your primary shoes.)
+- Clothing: plain everyday clothes, sweater or sweatshirt, raincoat or poncho, swimsuit, and extra pair of shoes (Open-toe shoes or sandals shouldn't be your primary shoes.)

 - Hygiene Articles: towel, wash cloth, soap, shampoo, toothbrush, toothpaste, etc.